aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/features-missing/miscellaneous-examples-of-aspose-cells/convert-spreadsheet-to-pdf-using-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Convert Spreadsheet to PDF**
-PDF documents are widely used as a standard format of exchanging documents between organizations, government sectors and individuals.
-Software developers are often asked to device a way to easily convert Microsoft Excel files into PDF documents.
-Aspose.Cells supports this features.
+PDF documents are widely used as a standard format for exchanging documents between organizations, government sectors, and individuals.
+Software developers are often asked to devise a way to easily convert Microsoft Excel files into PDF documents.
+Aspose.Cells supports this feature.

 **Java**